xt0fer/ZipEdit/src/main/java/rocks/zipcode/jvi/README.md

 Only this one is a re-write in Java.
 Used as the basis for a "add features to" lab of Zip Code Wilmington.

+## Implementation Notes

+The Terminal class is where all the vt100/xterm terminal screen codes are kept.
+It's also where the raw/cooked modes of the tty is handled.
+Input comes thru it via `readKey()`
+The Terminal class is a 1-based coordinate system, not zero-based like the datastructures, Buffer, Views and Window classes.

 ## vm notes

 Vm is a Vim-like text editor that was built from scratch in Java.

 In this lab we will talk about the overall design of our program, and the object-oriented programming concepts and design patterns we use as we build this project.

 ## A Brief History on Vim

-Vi was the original screen oriented text editor created for the Unix operating system, written by Bill Joy in 1976.
+Vi was the original screen oriented text editor created for the Unix operating system, written by Bill Joy in 1976. (yes, 1976)

 Vim (Vi IMproved) is a greatly improved clone of Vi written by Bram Moolenaar released in 1991.
 It has since then become one of the world’s most popular text editors, coming in at the top 4 for most popular development environments in 2017’s Stack Overflow developer survey.

+## Design Principles

 Three big areas: